Mkpr26/Product_image_Classification_using_CNNs/README.md

 streamlit run app.py
 ```

-Then open the URL that Streamlit prints in the terminal.
+Open the URL that Streamlit :